-A fertility study in female rats has shown adverse reproductive effects.
+A fertilty study in female rats has shown adverse reproductive effects.
 Fertility studies in male rats have shown adverse reproductive and developmental effects.
 The clinical relevance of these findings is unknown (see section 5.3).

-4.7 Effects on Ability to Drive and Use Machines
+4.7 Effects on ability to drive and use machines

-Pregabalin may have minor or moderate influence on the ability to drive and use machines.
-Pregabalin may cause dizziness and somnolence and therefore may influence the ability to drive or use machines.
+Zega[®] may have minor or moderate influence on the ability to drive and use machines.
+Zega[®] may cause dizziness and somnolence and therefore may influence the ability to drive or use machines.
 Patients are advised not to drive, operate complex machinery or engage in other potentially hazardous activities until it is known whether this medicinal product affects their ability to perform these activities.

-4.8 Undesirable Effects
+4.8 Undesirable effects

-The pregabalin clinical programme involved over 8,900 patients exposed to pregabalin, of whom over 5,600 were in double-blind placebo controlled trials.
+The pregabalin clinical programme involved over 8900 patients exposed to pregabalin, of whom over 5600 were in double-blind placebo-controlled trials.
 The most commonly reported adverse reactions were dizziness and somnolence.
 Adverse reactions were usually mild to moderate in intensity.
 In all controlled studies, the discontinuation rate due to adverse reactions was 12% for patients receiving pregabalin and 5% for patients receiving placebo.
 The most common adverse reactions resulting in discontinuation from pregabalin treatment groups were dizziness and somnolence.

-In table 2 below all adverse reactions, which occurred at an incidence greater than placebo and in more than one patient, are listed by class and frequency (very common ( $\geq 1/10$ ); common ( $\geq 1/100$ ); uncommon ( $\geq 1/1,000$ to < 1/100); rare ( $\geq 1/10,000$ to < 1/1,000); very rare (< 1/10,000), not known (cannot be estimated from the available data).
+In table 2 below all adverse reactions, which occurred at an incidence greater than placebo and in more than one patient, are listed by class and frequency (very common (\geq 1/10); common (\geq 1/100 to < 1/10); uncommon (\geq 1/1,000 to < 1/100); rare (\geq 1/10,000 to < 1/10,000); very rare (< 1/10,000), not known (cannot be estimated from the available data).